Venkata-Pavan-Kumar-Utpala/TLS-LearnPage/backend/markdown-content/CoreJava/CoreJava_Notes/CoreJava_CollectionFramework_Notes12.md

-﻿**CORE JAVA NOTES - 12**
+﻿# CORE JAVA NOTES - 12

-**COLLECTION FRAMEWORK**
+## Collection Framework

-**Java Collections Framework – Simplified**
+### Java Collections Framework – Simplified

-Before Java 2, classes like Vector, Stack, Dictionary, and Properties were used to store and manage groups of objects.
+Before Java 2, classes like `Vector`, `Stack`, `Dictionary`, and `Properties` were used to store and manage groups of objects.
 While helpful, these classes lacked consistency—each worked differently and wasn’t part of a unified system.

 To solve this, Java introduced the **Collections Framework**, with the following key goals: